Sustainability

 It's at the heart of what we do

-Sustainability is at the heart of what we do and it is central to our design philosophy.
-Our mission is to minimise our environmental impact by treading as lightly as possible on this earth; and we strive to do this not only in our business and how we approach the design process but in all aspects of our lives.
+Sustainability is central to our design philosophy.
+Ode to Elma was born out of the idea to turn waste materials into beautiful, meaningful, quality long-lasting design.
+Our mission is to minimise our environmental impact by treading as lightly as possible on this earth; and we strive to do this not only in our business and design practices but in all aspects of our lives.

-Through repurposing and using recycled materials we aim to challenge preconceptions, showing that you can turn ordinary, everyday materials into beautiful, functional, quality design.
+Through repurposing and the use of recycled materials we aim to challenge preconceptions, showing that you can indeed turn waste materials into something beautiful - there is beauty in imperfection.

 Our Founder has completed a Diploma in Sustainable Living through the University of Tasmania, progressing her journey and developing her understanding of sustainability further.